Alemkin/help-overlay/README.md

-# help-overlay
+# Dynamic SVG Help Overlay plugin
-A JQuery plugin allowing for dynamic help overlays
+A JQuery plugin allowing for dynamic help overlays which draws SVG arrows with text attached, pointing to dom elements specified.